 - 2.127 In Victoria, the Crimes Amendment (Sexual Offences and Other Matters) Act 2014 amended the Summary Offences Act 1966 to introduce offences relating to the distribution of intimate images in broader circumstances than in the particular context of "upskirting".
-The first offence relates to the distribution of an intimate image 196 and is committed where a person "intentionally distributes an intimate image of another person (B) to a person other than B" and "the distribution of the image is contrary to community standards of acceptable conduct".
-197 The Act defines "community standards of acceptable conduct" as including standards of conduct having regard to the following- - "(a) the nature and content of the image; - (b) the circumstances in which the image was captured; - (c) the circumstances in which the image was distributed;
+The first offence relates to the distribution of an intimate image196 and is committed where a person "intentionally distributes an intimate image of another person (B) to a person other than B" and "the distribution of the image is contrary to community standards of acceptable conduct".197 The Act defines "community standards of acceptable conduct". - "(a) the nature and content of the image; - (b) the circumstances in which the image was captured; - (c) the circumstances in which the image was distributed;